 - Muscles and their respective tendons

-When any of these parts get damaged, you likely will feel pain.
-This damage could come from a lot of things, including new and/or old diseases and injuries.
+You will likely feel pain when any of these parts get damaged.
+Furthermore, this damage could come from a lot of things, including new and/or old diseases and injuries.

 “Okay, but what does my swing mechanics have to do with it? “

-This sudden, powerful motion can sometimes be too much for your knee to contain, leading to meniscus tears – the sport’s most prevalent type of knee injury.
+This sudden, powerful twisting motion can sometimes be too much for your knee to contain.
+This leads to meniscus tears – one of the sport’s most common knee injuries.

-Flaring out your lead foot essentially pre-rotates your knee joint, reducing the amount of rotation it has to move through during your swing, theoretically reducing your risk of injury.
+Flaring out your lead foot pre-rotates your knee joint.
+This reduces the amount of rotation it has to move through during your swing.
+Theoretically, this is key to preventing knee pain and injury.

 Another reason your knee joint might be hurting is overuse.

-So, even if you do have a mechanically sound technique, maybe you’re not giving yourself enough time to lay back and rest.
+So, even if you have sound technique, you’re likely not giving yourself enough time to lay back and rest.

 Lastly, you probably have pre-existing injuries or some type of joint disease.

-For example, let’s say you have a sprain or a tear on either your meniscus or ligaments.
+For example, let’s say you have a ligament sprain and a history of meniscus injuries.

-This tear, no matter how minute, compromises your knee’s stability which, in turn, causes pain at any time before, during, or after a swing.
+These injuries, no matter how minute, compromises your knee’s stability.
+This causes pain at any time before, during, or after your golf swing.

-Moving on, let’s talk about how your gear can lead to golf knee pain.
+How your gear can lead to golf knee pain

 - Your shoes, and